How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 How to handle hard rejections?

-Take hard rejections in stride, and don’t take it personally.
+Take hard rejections in stride, and don’t take rejection personally.

 Thank the prospect for their time, and maintain a positive, professional tone.
 A graceful exit leaves the door open for future business.